muratk5n/thirdwave/en/README.md

 Should the forecasts materialize, such 'low renewable hydrogen costs could completely rewrite the energy map," says Martin Tengler, lead hydrogen analyst at BNEF.
-"It shows that in future, at least a third of the world economy could be powered by clean energy for not a cent more than it pays for fossil fuels.'..
+'It shows that in future, at least a third of the world economy could be powered by clean energy for not a cent more than it pays for fossil fuels.'..